AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/learner-home-page.md

 ![](assets/learner-add-industry-skills.png)

-Enable the option **Show Skills for which trainings are present in my account**, if you want to display all the skills that are in your account.
+Enable the option **Show Skills for which trainings are present in my account**,&nbsp;if you want to display all the skills that are in your account.

 After you add a skill, you can see the force directed graph with the selected skill as the primary vertex and the associated skills as smaller vertices.